riccardotorre/DNNLikelihood_dev/docs/_build/html/_sources/likelihood.rst.txt

 In case in which the likelihood is obtained using the interface to the ATLAS histfactory workspaces given by
 :ref:`the Histfactory object <histfactory_object>`, the logpdf is constructed from the |pyhf_model_logpdf_link| method.

+.. _likelihood_usage:

 Usage
 ^^^^^

-We give here a bried introduction to the use of the :class:`Likelihood <DNNLikelihood.Histfactory>` class.
+We give here a brief introduction to the use of the :class:`Likelihood <DNNLikelihood.Likelihood>` class.
 Refer to the full class documentation for more details.

 The :class:`Likelihood <DNNLikelihood.Likelihood>` object can be created both by directly inputing the relevant arguments or